Skip to main content

 convert-pheno -ipxf pxf.json -obff --entities individuals biosamples datasets cohorts --out-dir out/

-Convert a mapping-file workflow to individuals, datasets, and cohorts:
+Convert mapping-file input to individuals, datasets, and cohorts:

 convert-pheno -icsv data.csv --mapping-file mapping.yaml -obff --entities individuals datasets cohorts --out-dir out/